Skip to content

 DEFINITION

-Under general direction, oversees the more difficult and complex aspects of the systems development cycle, including needs analysis, cost-benefit analysis, structured systems analysis and design, feasibility analysis, technology and software assessment, telecommunications needs analysis, project planning and management, system installation, implementation and testing, conversion to production status, technical and procedural documentation, user training, and post-implementation assessment and administration; may be the primary MIS resource for an organization with a complex system.
+Under general direction, oversees the more difficult and complex aspects of the systems and services development and improvement cycle, including needs analysis, cost-benefit analysis, structured systems and business interface analysis and design, feasibility analysis, technology and software assessment, user research needs analysis, project planning and management, system implementation and testing, conversion to production status, technical and procedural documentation, user training, and post-implementation assessment and administration

 DISTINGUISHING FEATURES

-The Senior IS Business Analyst is the advanced journey level in the Business Analyst series.
-Positions at this level are distinguished from the journey level Business Analysts by the greater difficulty and complexity of the analytical tasks, and is distinguished from the Principal by the limited supervisory responsibilities or the responsibility for smaller projects.
+The 1053 Senior Technology Analyst/Designer is the advanced journey level in the Technology Analyst/Designer series.
+Positions at this level are distinguished from the journey level 1052 Technology Analyst/Designers by the greater difficulty and complexity of the analytical tasks, and is distinguished from the Principal by the limited supervisory responsibilities or the responsibility for smaller projects.
 Positions at this level require highly specialized knowledge, abilities, skills and experience and often exercise independent judgement in the performance of their duties; and possess technical or functional expertise beyond that expected at the journey level.
 Work is judged primarily on overall results with great latitude in determining work methods and assignment requirements.
 Employee has greater authority over assignments and decisions required to complete the work than lower level positions.

 SUPERVISION EXERCISED